Cologne diocese abuse scandal: Investigators identify suspects | DW | 18.03.2021

 The report identified around 243 abusers of minors — priests or laypeople working for the church — and at least 386 victims between 1946 and 2018, but some of these did not fall under the jurisdiction of the Cologne diocese.

-The report did not specifically identify the archbishop of Cologne, who commissioned the report, of a breach of duty, but named several other high-up church figures including the current archbishop of Hamburg Stefan Hesse, who worked in Bonn, near Cologne, in the 1990s.
+The report did not specifically identify the archbishop of Cologne, Rainer Maria Woelki of a breach of duty.
+Woelki commissioned the report.
+But the report named several other high-up church figures including the current archbishop of Hamburg Stefan Hesse, who worked in Bonn, near Cologne, in the 1990s.

+Joachim Meisner, who died in 2017 and was Woelki's predecessor as archbishop of Cologne, is also accused of multiple breaches of duty.

 The investigators summed up the report as identifying "years of chaos, subjectively perceived lack of competence and misunderstandings."